 As it turned out, the T-Mobile SIM cards for our phones with calling and data ended a few days ago.
-At that point with only four days remaining until we leave the US, we saw no reason to add more calling or data at a cost of $80 for one more month.
+At that point, with only four days remaining until we leave the US, we saw no reason to add more calling or data at the cost of $80 for one more month.

-As a result, we were subject to using our Skype account to make the multiple calls we needed to handle yesterday.
-With no charge using our Nevada phone number on Skype ($5 a month) we were able to make all the calls on my computer at no additional charge based on the fact that all the calls were to toll-free numbers.
+As a result, we used our Skype account to make the multiple calls we needed to handle yesterday.
+With no charge using our Nevada phone number on Skype ($5 a month), we could make all the calls on my computer at no additional cost because all the calls were to toll-free numbers.

-When making calls to non-toll-free numbers we pay a minimal charge of $.023 per minute and are able to call any phone number, cell phone or business anywhere in the world.
+When making calls to non-toll-free numbers, we pay a minimal charge of $.023 per minute and can call any phone number, cell phone, or business anywhere in the world.

 Of course, if we call another Skype account, there’s no per-minute charge.
 All Skype to Skype calls are free from anywhere in the world.
-It’s only the calls directly to cell phone numbers or land lines of that result in the $.023 per minute rate.
-(As an aside…if Skype is installed as an app on a smart phone, free calls may be sent and received on the phone using the app if both parties are using Skype).
+Only the calls directly to cell phone numbers or landlines result in the $.023 per minute rate.
+(As an aside…if Skype is installed as an app on a smartphone, free calls may be sent and received using the app if both parties are using Skype).

 |What a lovely spot to stop and enjoy the views.|

-Without a working SIM card in our phones, we no longer have “maps” or any type of driving navigation when we’re away from Richard’s home.
-While inside the house, we are able to use the house’s Wi-Fi on our phones for a connection.
+Without a working SIM card in our phones, we no longer have “maps” or any driving navigation when we’re away from Richard’s home.
+While inside the house, we can use the house’s Wi-Fi on our phones for a connection.
 It’s only when we leave that we no longer have a connection.

 This may seem complicated for some world travelers who insist on having a cell phone contract.
-Our rational?
-Why pay $100 to $200 per month or more for US phone contracts for both of our phones and data when we can purchase SIM cards in any country never paying more than about $20 a month?
+Our rationale?
+Why pay $100 to $200 per month or more for US phone contracts for both our phones and data when we can purchase SIM cards in any country, never paying more than about $20 a month?

-If Tom and I separate for a few hours while one of us is shopping or runs an errand, we can call one another on our respective phones using the appropriate SIM cards installed.
+If Tom and I separate for a few hours while we are shopping or run an errand, we can call one another on our respective phones using the appropriate SIM cards installed.